SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/4-3-create-main-view.md

 Within the Page's content, there's a [GeoMap control](https://sapui5.hana.ondemand.com/#/entity/sap.ui.vbm.GeoMap).
 The GeoMap control shows an image based map loaded from one or more configurable external providers.
 Here it's configured to display a geographical map using [OpenStreetMap](www.openstreetmap.org) tiles.
 The map is initialized with a specific zoom level (**initialZoom**) and position (**initialPosition**).
 The map also has a default layer (**MapLayer**) configured with **OpenStreetMap** as the reference map provider.

 Inside the GeoMap control, there's a collection of spots.
 These spots are bound to a model with `spotModel>/spots`.
 The data in the spots model is taken from the JSON file which we have created before.
 Each spot is represented by a [Spot control](https://sapui5.hana.ondemand.com/sdk/#/api/sap.ui.vbm.Spot).
 A Spot is actually an image drawn at the given position.
 The position, tooltip, and label text are bound to properties from the **spotModel**.
-Click event handler `navToSpotStatus` will be defined in the corresponding controller.
+Next step, you will define a click event handler `navToSpotStatus` in the corresponding controller.

 ## Adjusting the view controller